-EERE anticipates making awards that will run from 12 months up to 24 months comprised of one or more budget periods.
-Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
+EERE anticipates making awards that will run from 12 months up to 36 months, comprised of one budget period.

 EERE will accept only new applications under this FOA.
 EERE will not consider applications for renewals of existing EERE-funded awards through this FOA.